Gain Control of Emotional Eating and Lose Weight

 Have a Cinnamon Drink

-Few people overeat chicken fillet or sandwiches with whole-grain bread in moments of stress: when we get emotional, we are drawn to sweets.
+Few people overeat chicken fillets or sandwiches with whole-grain bread in moments of stress: when we get emotional, we are drawn to sweets.
 This is partly due to biochemical processes in the body — stress increases the production of cortisol, whose level can be effectively reduced by insulin; that’s why the body persistently seeks sugar.
-With this information in mind, Susan Albers, a psychologist at the Cleveland Clinic and author of Mindful Eating, recommends having cinnamon drinks at such times: This spice has been proven to normalize insulin levels, so add it to your tea or coffee in times of stress.
+With this information in mind, Susan Albers, a psychologist at the Cleveland Clinic and author of Mindful Eating, recommends having cinnamon drinks at such times: This spice has been proven to normalize insulin levels, so add it to your tea or coffee at times of stress.

 Go for a Walk

-It has been recently proven by researchers from the state of Nebraska that a brisk 15-minute walk can help you deal with negative emotions and distract from thinking about food.
+It has been recently proven by researchers from the state of Nebraska that a brisk 15-minute walk can help you deal with negative emotions and distract you from thinking about food.
 Physical activity and fresh air bump up the production of endorphins, the happy hormones.
 Hard to believe it?
 Do your own experiment by going out in a bad mood.

 Peel a Tangerine

-The citrus scent (which can reduce stress on its own, according to research made by the Mayo Clinic), tedious finger work with both hands, unusual texture of the fruit — the process of peeling a tangerine has every chance to become your favorite meditation practice.
+The citrus scent (which can reduce stress on its own, according to research made by the Mayo Clinic), tedious finger work with both hands and unusual texture of the fruit — the process of peeling a tangerine has every chance to become your favorite meditation practice.
 Try to do it very slowly, focusing all your attention on the cleansing process.
 Keep your breath even.
 Make it deeper and calmer by controlling the length of your inhales and exhales.